TM registration in european union

 B. Specific description of your goods or services that will be sold to your customers.
 The more specific the better.

-Later, you will be contacted via email by your dedicated consultant regarding whether any supporting materials required and the amount of government filing fee due ($275/class).
+Later, you will be contacted via email by your dedicated consultant regarding whether any supporting materials are required and the amount of government filing fee is due ($350/class).
 If you haven’t heard from us within 3 business days, please check if our emails are spammed or email us via hello@trademarktok.com.

 For the rest of the applications, just count on us.
 We will help you file it properly.

-TrademarkTok. com is supported by Shnfan IP law firm based in Washington D.C. and Beijing.
+Since 2016, we have helped nearly 10,000 small businesses get their trademarks and patents protected in more than 180 countries.
 Since 2002, we have helped nearly 100,000 small businesses get their trademarks protected in more than 180 countries.
 Our firm has extensive expertise in intellectual property law, including but not limited to trademark, copyright, and patent matters.
-Our legal attorneys are available to answer your questions and assist you in successfully advancing your trademark application. ($99 + Government Fee for the trademark filing package).
+Our legal attorneys are available to answer your questions and assist you in successfully advancing your trademark application. ($199 + Government Fee for the trademark filing package).

 In use: If you are basing your trademark application on "current use", you must include a sworn statement (usually in the form of a declaration) that the mark is in use in commerce, listing the date of first use of the mark anywhere and the date of first use of the mark in commerce.
 You must also include a specimen showing the use of the mark in commerce.
 For specimen of goods, the mark must appear on the goods, the container for the goods, or displays associated with the goods, and the goods must be sold or transported in commerce.
 For specimen of services, the mark must be used or displayed in the sale or advertising of the services and the services must be rendered in commerce.